 Lemma-frequency (LF) is calculated based on the items in the verbal slot of the constructions.
-These verbs that appear in the slot are then compared against their actual corpus frequencies from the reference corpus of TAASSC.
-Thus, LF shows the usage of high or low frequency verbs in the verbal slot of the constructions.
-Construction-frequency (CF) works in the exact same way as LF, but this time for identified VACs in the corpus and the reference corpus.
-LFC_permillion (lemma-construction frequency) is the calculation of verb-VAC combination frequency per million, i.e., normalized.
-In other words, it calculates how often give occurs in the ditransitive in the corpus, and then compares it against the reference corpus.
-The end result shows whether these verb-VAC combinations are highly frequent (common) or not (rare), i.e., I begrudged him his affluence.
-Finally, collexeme is also known as collostructional analysis (Gries and Stefanowitsch 2003).
-As it was pointed out, it calculates the joint probability that two items in a corpus will co-occur.
+The verbs that appear in the slot are then compared against their actual corpus frequencies from the reference corpus of TAASSC.
+Thus, LF shows the usage of high- or low frequency verbs in the verbal slot of the constructions.
+Construction-frequency (CF) works in the exact same way as LF, but for VACs identified in the corpus and the reference corpus.
+LFC\permil (lemma-construction frequency) is the calculation of verb-VAC combination frequency per million, i.e., normalized.
+In other words, it calculates how often, for example, give occurs in the ditransitive in the corpus, and then compares it against the reference corpus.
+The end result shows whether these verb-VAC combinations are highly frequent (common) or not (rare), e.g., I gave him a book vs I begrudged him his affluence, respectively.
+Finally, collexeme, also known as collostructional analysis (Gries and Stefanowitsch 2003), calculates the joint probability that two items in a corpus will co-occur.
 Collexeme can give insight into the prototypicality or novelty of verb-VAC combinations in a corpus.